williamzborja/printf/README.md

 ```
 int printf(const char* format,...)
 ```
-where the string format provides a description of the output string according to the different variables and their writing formats. for Example:
+Where the string format provides a description of the output string according to the different variables and their writing formats. for Example:

 ```
 printf("%2d",  1234);
 ```
 - where format is "%2d"
 - number to print 1234

 ## Project requirements

 A summary of our requirements are:
-- use of programming language c
+- Use of programming language c
-- use of Betty style, which is a way in which holberton teaches us to follow certain requirements, which in professional life are necessary as the use of comments and tabs.
+- Use of Betty style, which is a way in which holberton teaches us to follow certain requirements, which in professional life are necessary as the use of comments and tabs.
-- all the prototypes of the functions that we will create will be included in the header called holberton.h
+- All the prototypes of the functions that we will create will be included in the header called holberton.h
 - Teamwork, use of a repository on github with collaborators, where they must make a balanced amount of commits.

 ## Project execution guide